vendia/blog/README.md

 ---

+## Adding external posts

+If you'd like to include an external post written about vendia, you can do so by adding the post to the [./posts/external-posts.json](./posts/external-posts.json) file.

 ## Markdown Resources

 Our blog posts are written in markdown and support standard [Github flavored markdown](https://guides.github.com/features/mastering-markdown/).
 If you are new to Markdown, don't fret, check out this handy [how to guide on writing in markdown](https://blog.ghost.org/markdown/)